Jeanne Lee: Biography

 Jeanne Lee was born in New York, United States.
 Her father, S. Alonzo Lee, was a concert and church singer whose work influenced her at an early age.
 She was educated at the Walden School (a private school), and subsequently at Bard College, where she studied child psychology, literature and dance.
 During her time at Bard she created choreography for pieces by various classical and jazz composers, ranging from Johann Sebastian Bach to Arnold Schoenberg.
 In 1961 she graduated from Bard College with a B.A. degree.
 That year she performed as a duo at the Apollo Theater's Amateur Night contest with pianist Ran Blake, a fellow Bard alumnus, and after winning made her first record, The Newest Sound Around.
 The album gained considerable popularity in Europe, where Lee and Blake toured in 1963, but went unnoticed in the US.
 At this point, Lee's major influence was Abbey Lincoln.

 During the mid-1960s, Lee was exploring sound poetry, happenings, Fluxus-influenced art, and other multidisciplinary approaches to art.
 She was briefly married to sound poet David Hazelton, and composed music for the sound poetry by poets such as Dick Higgins and Alison Knowles, becoming active in the California art scene of the time.
 In the late 1960s, she returned to the jazz scene and started performing and recording, quickly establishing herself as one of the most distinctively independent and creative artists in the field.
-Already a few years after her return she had a major role in Carla Bley's magnum opus, Escalator over the Hill (1971), and recorded albums with eminent musicians including Archie Shepp and Marion Brown.
+Already a few years after her return she had a major role in Carla Bley's magnum opus, Escalator over the Hill (1971), and recorded albums with eminent musicians including Archie Shepp, Enrico Rava and Marion Brown.
 In 1967, while in Europe, Lee began a long association with vibraphonist and composer Gunter Hampel, whom she eventually married.
 They had a son, Ruomi Lee-Hampel, and a daughter, Cavana Lee-Hampel.